azreenasir/subscription-manager/README.md

-# Smart Subscription Manager
+# Subscription Manager

-Smart Subscription Manager is a fullstack web application for tracking paid subscriptions, viewing monthly and yearly spending, checking upcoming renewals, and finding potential savings from unused subscriptions.
+Subscription Manager is a fullstack web application for tracking paid subscriptions, viewing monthly and yearly spending, checking upcoming renewals, and finding potential savings from unused subscriptions.

 ## Features